 Yes by all means use kale!
 Just be aware that it will take a little longer to wilt versus using spinach.

-No I don't recommend using red lentils in this recipe because they would break down i.e. not hold their shape, as they cook and the soup would have a much different consistency.
+No, I don't recommend using red lentils in this recipe because they will break down i.e. not hold their shape, as they cook and the soup will have a different consistency.

-Yes, store bought broth is fine, in fact this is what I used for this recipe.
-My only recommendation would be to purchase a no salt version so that you can better control the salt content.
+Yes, the store-bought broth is fine, in fact, this is what I used for this recipe.
+My only recommendation would be to purchase a no-salt version so that you can better control the salt content.